vmware/singleton/content/en/docs/overview/singleton-sdk/Angular Client Introduction/i18n-service.md

 ##### **getSupportedLanguages**

-Get the supported languages which are available in VIP service for the specific product.
+Get the supported languages which are available in singleton service for the specific product.

 ```
 getSupportedLanguages(): Promise<languagesList>;